marko-knoebl/slides/sections/react/30-jsx/35-jsx-and-security-en.md

 when binding _content_, XML tags will be escaped automatically

-this will just display plain text content:
+this will just display plain text content - it is not an attack target:

 ```jsx
 const userSuppliedValue = 'abc <script>alert()</script>';